 Since the formation of EWDD, the City has struggled to provide a dedicated funding source for economic development projects and programs.
 Although Council has considered providing an on-going funding stream from the annual return of former CRA/LA tax increment funds (C. F. #13-1090), to date those funds have been used to address General Fund budget needs.
-Our office, in conjunction with the Chief Legislative Analyst, have been directed to report back on this issue under separate cover.
+Our office, in conjunction with the CLA, has been directed to report back on this issue under separate cover.
 The proposed actions in this report would create an Economic Development Trust Fund (EDTF), and would direct eligible sale or lease proceeds into this new EDTF.
 Creation of such a dedicated funding source for economic development is consistent with national best management practices, as identified in an HR&A consultant report on Economic Development in Los Angeles, commissioned by the City (C. F. #08-3050).

-Proceeds from properties purchased with special funds, such as the Special Parking Revenue Fund or Solid Waste Revenue Fund, which are required to be repaid in full to those sources, would be ineligible for the EDTF.
+Proceeds from properties purchased with special funds, such as the Special Parking Revenue Fund or Solid Waste Resources Revenue Fund, which are required to be repaid in full to those sources, would be ineligible for the EDTF.
 The EDTF would collect proceeds only from the sale of economic development properties.
 Proceeds from the sale of surplus properties would continue to be split evenly between the General Fund and the Council District Real Property Trust Fund, per existing policy.

-EDTF revenues shall be expended solely on public infrastructure, development subsidies, operational subsidies, or technical assistance that support economic development projects or programs.
-EDTF monies will be administered by EWDD, whose recommendations for expenditures shall be authorized by the Council with the concurrence of the Mayor's office.
+EDTF revenues shall be expended solely on public infrastructure, development subsidies, operational subsidies, or technical assistance that supports economic development projects or programs.
+EDTF monies will be administered by EWDD, whose recommendations for expenditures shall be authorized by the Council.
+This report recommends that EWDD prepare guidelines for expenditure of EDTF funds.